agsb/f2u/README.md

 # Notes

   1. primitives (Leaf) routine does not do any call.
 Compound (Twig) routines do.
+  2. index routines counts downwards until 0, ever, exact as [ for ( n ; n != 0 ; n-- ) ]
-  2. no bounds check, none.
+  3. no bounds check, none.
-  3. compare bytes: COMPARE return FALSE or TRUE, only;
+  4. compare bytes: COMPARE return FALSE or TRUE, only;
-  4. move bytes: CMOVE upwards, CMOVE> downwards;
+  5. move bytes: CMOVE upwards, CMOVE> downwards;
-  5. word names lenght can be 1 to 15, padded with space (0x20);
+  6. word names lenght can be 1 to 15, padded with space (0x20);

 # Notation